After a certain period of time within a field, you undoubtedly have the experience and technical skills to get the job done.

 These additional, yet equally important, set of skills are known as ‘people management skills’, and must be honed through experience and practice.

 People management skills, also known as ‘soft skills’, are harder to define than technical skills.
-They include skills such as communication, trust, and patience, to name a few and put simply they are the skills you need to treat, communicate with and lead your people as a manager for maximum results.
+They include skills such as workplace communication, trust, and patience, to name a few and put simply they are the skills you need to treat, communicate with and lead your people as a manager for maximum results.

 A manager with these skills can be the difference between a team that’s frustrated, confused and underperforming and a team that’s productive, motivated and engaged.